laravel/docs/queues.md

     $schedule->command('queue:prune-batches --hours=48 --unfinished=72')->daily();

-Sometimes, your `jobs_batches` table may accumulate batch records for cancelled batches.
+Likewise, your `jobs_batches` table may also accumulate batch records for cancelled batches.
 You may instruct the `queue:prune-batches` command to prune these cancelled batch records using the `cancelled` option:

     $schedule->command('queue:prune-batches --hours=48 --cancelled=72')->daily();